CringeTherapy/Disabler/README.md

 #Now double-click on the newly created normal folder and open it.

-#BEFORE DOING ANYTHING AFTER THIS POINT, MAKE SuRE GOOGLE CHROME IS CLOSED!!!!
+#BEFORE DOING ANYTHING AFTER THIS POINT, MAKE SURE GOOGLE CHROME IS CLOSED!!!!

 #After closing Google Chrome, right click on the taskbar at the very bottom of your screen and click "task manager".